19/05/2024

 Gender-based discrimination and bias in the workforce can be direct or indirect.
 Direct examples include sexual harassment and unequal pay.
 Often it is the indirect forms of discrimination that limit earning ability – particularly for women - including biases in progression and promotion opportunities.

-From 2024, the gender pay gap and gender composition by pay quartiles for organisations with 100 or more employees are going to be on the public record¹.
+The gender pay gap, gender composition and average total remuneration by pay quartiles for employers with 100 or more employees is now on the public record¹.

 The first step in improving your gender pay gap is to conduct your own pay gap analysis and understand the size of the gender pay gap and its causes.